hms-dbmi/picsure-dictionary-etl/README.md

   }
 }

+Example payload fragment using OR expression groups (OR-of-ANDs):
+{
+  "Facet_Category": {
+    "Name": "Consortium_Curated_Facets",
+    "Facets": [
+      {
+        "Name": "Recover Adult Infected or PASC",
+        "Expressions": [
+          { "exactly": "Recover_Adult", "node": 1 }
+        ],
+        "Expression_Groups": [
+          [
+            { "regex": "(?i)\\binf(ected)?\\b", "node": -3 }
+          ],
+          [
+            { "contains": "pasc", "node": -1 }
+          ]
+        ]
+      },
+      {
+        "Name": "Same using camelCase alias",
+        "expressions": [
+          { "exactly": "Recover_Adult", "node": 1 }
+        ],
+        "expressionGroups": [
+          [ { "regex": "(?i)\\binf(ected)?\\b", "node": -3 } ],
+          [ { "contains": "pasc", "node": -1 } ]
+        ]
+      }
+    ]
+  }
+}

 Expression evaluation rules:
 - Supported keys per expression entry: exactly, contains, regex (use one or more).
+- Two ways to define rules:
+  - Expressions (legacy): a flat array of entries combined with AND.
+  - Expression_Groups (new): an array of groups; OR across groups, AND within each group.
-- node is optional:
+- node is optional for any entry:
   - If node is provided, we evaluate only that node (zero-based; negatives allowed, e.g., -1 is last node).
   - If node is omitted, the expression scans all nodes in the concept_path and evaluates true if any node matches.
+- Evaluation semantics:
+  - If Expression_Groups is present and non-empty: the facet matches a concept if ANY group matches; each group requires ALL of its entries to match (OR-of-ANDs).
+  - Else if only Expressions are present: ALL entries must match (AND).
-- Semantics: all expression entries are ANDed.
-Within a single entry, all provided keys must match the node value.
+  - Within a single entry, all provided keys (exactly/contains/regex) must match the same node value.
 - Regex uses Java syntax; inline flags like (?i) are supported.
 Exactly/contains are literal string matches.
 - Out-of-bounds node indices or invalid regex cause that entry to evaluate to false.
+- Inheritance to children:
+  - Child facets inherit their parents' flat Expressions and are ANDed with them.
+  - When a child defines Expression_Groups, each group is implicitly ANDed with the inherited flat Expressions.
-- If a facet contains no expressions, it is not automatically mapped to any concept nodes (still created in the hierarchy).
+- If a facet contains no expressions or groups, it is not automatically mapped to any concept nodes (it is still created in the hierarchy).

 Alias handling in payload:
-- Facet name must be provided as Name.
+- Facet name must be provided as Name (camelCase name is accepted as input alias).
-- Expressions can be provided as Expressions or Expression.
+- Flat rules: Expressions can be provided as Expressions or expressions (aliases).
+Each entry uses keys exactly, contains, regex, and optional node.
+- OR groups: Expression_Groups is preferred; expressionGroups and ExpressionGroups are also accepted as aliases.
 - Node index must be provided as node.

 Pre-requisites for mapping: